The House That Jack Built (Alan Price song)

 "The House That Jack Built" is a song written by Alan Price and recorded by the Alan Price Set.
 It was Price's first self-composed single, as well as his first self-produced recording.
 Released by Decca, the song reached number four on the UK Singles Chart in September 1967.
 It was included on the Alan Price Set's second album A Price on His Head (1967).

 Background and composition

 The song was significant in Price's artistic development; while his previous singles had been compositions by outside writers such as Randy Newman, Price wrote, arranged and produced "The House That Jack Built".
 Price funded the song's recording with the profits of his previous hit "Simon Smith and the Amazing Dancing Bear" and published it through his own Alan Price Music Limited.
 Lyrically, the song concerns the bizarre hobbies of people living in one house.
 Having composed the melody first, Price struggled with the lyrics and resolved to make them "as ridiculous as possible", describing the final lyric as "really just nonsense poetry about all the daft things that people do".
 Penny Valentine of Disc and Music Echo believed the song to be about an asylum, while Keith Altham of New Musical Express implied it was a comment on hippies and counterculture.

+To provide a "different sounding solo", Price added a speeded-up saxophone solo to the recording.
+This was commented on by Crotus Pike in his 1968 article on sound effects in pop for Beat Instrumental, commenting: "It's amazing the different sound which you can get purely by altering the speed of a recording."